By Schools for Water Posted on Tue 26 Oct 2010, about 14 years ago

 I agree " sustainable" is key and I look forward to continuing our conversation about this and meeting you in person.
 Your "single drop" fits right in with Bank-On-Rain " Designing a Geen Planet, One Raindrop at a Time" This is all so cool.

-By Aqua Clara International Posted on Fri 29 Oct 2010, over 13 years ago
+By Aqua Clara International Posted on Fri 29 Oct 2010, about 14 years ago

 Greetings from Kenya and welcome to the peer review process!